eaasi/user-handbook/source/guide/administration.rst

 Emulators
 -----------

-The EaaSI platform relies on a number of open-source emulators.
+The EAASI platform relies on a number of open-source emulators.
 Replicating environments, troubleshooting, and expanding a node's functionality all may involve some management of the emulators themselves.

 :term:`Admin` users can review and manage emulators via the "Emulators" section of the Manage Node page.